 - Read the studies on elderberry cold and flu.

 Some evidence has been found identifying elderberry as a possible natural treatment option for mild COVID symptoms.
 It appears that SARS-CoV-2 (a virus that causes COVID-19) stimulates a cytokine storm in the body which can be countered by elderberry’s anti-cytokine effect.
 This is likely to help prevent the symptomatology from worsening.

 - Read the studies on elderberry and COVID.

 2. Reduces Bodily Inflammation

 Aggregation of free radicals in the body can lead to increased oxidative stress.
 Over time, this damages the body’s antioxidant balance and causes premature cell death.
 Elderberry’s antioxidants reduce excess cytokine production, helping discard the harmful molecules from the body.
-The anthocyanins and flavonoids are primarily responsible for the anti-inflammatory effects.
+The anthocyanins and flavonoids are primarily responsible for the natural anti-inflammatory effects.

 - Read the studies on elderberry and inflammation.

 The elderberry benefits also extend to allergies.
 With reduced inflammation comes lessened severity of allergic reactions.
 Considering elderberry’s deep association with respiratory tract illnesses and the improvement of lung function, it can also be useful in treating asthma.

 - Read the studies on elderberry for allergies.